International Real Estate for Asset Protection and Privacy

 Let me get back to the asset protection component of international real estate.

-International real estate in the following countries is NOT recommended for asset protection purposes:
+International real estate in several countries is NOT recommended for asset protection purposes, for example:

 - United Kingdom

 These three countries have agreements in place with the United States Internal Revenue Service that allows the US government to seize real estate.
 If you owe the IRS, real estate in these countries is no more protected than it is in America.

 And I expect these collection and seizure powers to be expanded.
 Bottom line is, if the US wants to take your property in these countries, they will get it.

 With the exception of the above, it is difficult to enforce a judgement from the Unites in a foreign country.
 This is because the United States is not a party to any bilateral treaties or multilateral international conventions that permit the enforcement of court judgments.

 The reason for this is the United States courts are seen as a joke around the world.
 The US hands out excessive awards and their litigation system is out of control.
 Also, America all too often asserts jurisdiction over cases and companies unfairly… acting as a civil policeman in just about any dispute.